almet/notmyidea/content/python/pyconfr-circus.rst

 also managed to add new features.

-Having people wanting to sprint on our projects is exciting because that's when making things in the open makes sence.
+Having people wanting to sprint on our projects is exciting because that's when making things in the open unleashes its full potential.
 You can't imagine how happy I was to have some friends come and work on this with us :)

-Here is a wra-up of the sprint:
+Here is a wrap-up of the sprint:

 Autocompletion on the command-line
 ==================================